The Universal de Rham/Spencer Double Complex on a Supermanifold: The de Rham/Spencer Double Complex of a Supermanifold

 and once again one finds an infinite number of non-zero differentials at page one. \end{enumerate} Since the differentials at page two read $d : E_2^{p,q} \rightarrow E_2^{p+2, q-1}$, then they are all zero by the above result in cohomology.
 It follows that the Hodge-to-de Rham spectral sequence for $\mathpzc{SE}$ converges at page two, \emph{i.e.} $E_2 = E_{\infty}$, giving the usual Hodge decomposition of the de Rham cohomology groups.

 \end{example}

-The above example can be generalized to any super Riemann surface of genus $g\geq 2$: once again one finds that the Hodge-to-de Rham spectral sequence does not converge at page one, but it does converge at page two instead.
+The above example can be generalized to any super Riemann surface of genus $g\geq 2$: once again one finds that the Hodge-to-de Rham spectral sequence does not converge at page one, but it converge at page two instead.
 Nonetheless, studying the (infinite non-trivial) differentials at page one is not as easy as in the case $g=1$ above.
 In this case, the dimensions of the cohomology groups that appear at page one have been computed by one of the authors in \cite{CGN}.
-In any case, the above discussion suggests the following \begin{problem} Given a complex supermanifold with K\"ahler associated reduced manifold, does its Hodge-to-de Rham spectral sequence \emph{always} converge at page two? \end{problem} Finally, notice that in the previous example the case of differential forms can be related to the case of integral forms by the supergeometric analog of \emph{Serre duality}, which indeed involves the Berezian sheaf in the role of the dualizing sheaf, see for example \cite{Penkov}.
+In any case, the above discussion suggests the following \begin{problem} Given a complex supermanifold with K\"ahler associated reduced manifold, does its Hodge-to-de Rham spectral sequence \emph{always} converge at page two? \end{problem} Finally, notice that in the previous example the case of differential forms can be related to the case of integral forms by the supergeometric analog of \emph{Serre duality}, which indeed involves the Berezinian sheaf in the role of the dualizing sheaf, see for example \cite{Penkov}.
 From this point of view, using differential forms is again equivalent to use integral forms.

-\remark[On Poincar\'e Lemmas in Supergeometry] The previous results rely heavily on the supergeometric generalization of the Poincar\'e Lemma, both for differential forms and integral forms.
+{\remark[On Poincar\'e Lemmas in Supergeometry] The previous results rely heavily on the supergeometric generalization of the Poincar\'e Lemma, both for differential forms and integral forms.
 In the case of differential forms such a generalization is completely straightforward and the literature offers various proofs with different level of abstraction of the fact that $\Omega^\bullet_{\mathbb{R}^{p|q}, odd}$ is a right resolution of the constant sheaf $\mathbb{R}$, see for example \cite{BR} \cite{Deligne} \cite{Manin}. \\ The story is quite different in the case of integral forms: indeed - to the best knowledge of the authors - a Poincar\'e Lemma for integral forms is stated in \cite{Manin} (as Theorem 3 in chapter 4, paragraph 8) but no proof is provided.
-As it turns out that the proof of such a theorem is by not obvious, we felt like it would be good to fill this gap.
+As it turns out, the proof of such a theorem is by no means obvious.
+We fill this gap in the literature by providing a detailed proof. }